TheCymaera/minecraft-sort-visualizer/README.md

 /sortVis RESIZE {INT}
 ```

-Change presentation speed, where {INT} is in game ticks.
+Change the presentation speed, where {INT} is the number of game ticks between each step.
 ```
 /sortVis EVENT_DURATION {INT}
 ```